StephanKalika/portfolio-optimizer/README.md

 ## Overview

 This project implements a portfolio optimization system using:
-- Deep Learning (LSTM neural networks) for stock price prediction
+- Deep Learning (LSTM, GRU, and Transformer neural networks) for stock price prediction
 - Modern portfolio theory for optimization
 - Microservice architecture for scalability and maintainability